SoftBank FOTA sample

 Before running this sample, make sure you have provisioned your device to nRF Cloud Provisioning.

-The sample connects to LTE network, and will handle dfu events triggered by the Softbank FOTA library.
-Using the modem time, the Softbank FOTA library will calculate when the next check for modem firmware update will happen.
+The sample connects to the LTE network, and will handle DFU events triggered by the SoftBank FOTA library.
+Using the modem time, the SoftBank FOTA library will calculate when the next check for the modem firmware update will happen.

 Configuration